 66 built-in stitches and 4 buttonholes give you the stitches you need to handle all of your sewing tasks.
 And 9” of sewing space is plenty of room for quilting and other large projects.
 This is definitely the machine you want on your holiday wish list!
 Talk to your Janome dealer today, or stop in and take a test drive.

 This Holiday Season we have the perfect gift for quilters on the go: Janome's Horizon-To-Go travel set.

-Starting today, when you purchase a new Horizon MC7700 QCP, you also get a custom Janome designer trolley bag filled with thread for FREE.
+During the next few weeks, when you purchase a new Horizon MC7700 QCP, you also get a custom Janome designer trolley bag filled with thread for FREE.
 The rolling trolley case and the custom Horizon thread gift box with 12 mini king spools have a retail value of over $250.
 Find out more about our Holiday promotion.

 Horizon Opens Up New Possibilities In Quilting And Sewing

 Why is this sewing and quilting machine causing such a buzz?
 There's never been a Janome like it.

 From the widest bed in its class to the most illuminating lighting system, the Horizon sewing and quilting machine gives you so much more to enjoy.
 It has speed, precision and an innovative navigation system that makes it a breeze to choose your stitch from the 250 available.